khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 **NEW STUFF**

-* First release of proper hydro-flattening.
+* Second release of proper hydro-flattening.
+It now produces much nicer results, but is a bit slower.
 * GeoTIFF raster export now uses `float32`.
 * WFS services can also be used as the basis for polygon-based flattening.
 * Fixed some bugs.
 You can now actually add multiple WFS services, as the layer name is now also configurable.